cedarbaum/fugitive-azure-devops.vim/README.md

 ## Acknowledgments

 This plugin is heavily based on the [rhubarb.vim](https://github.com/tpope/vim-rhubarb) and [fugitive-gitlab.vim](https://github.com/shumphrey/fugitive-gitlab.vim) plugins, which add `Gbrowse` functionality for [GitHub](https://github.com/) and [GitLab](https://about.gitlab.com/), respectively.
-Both are distributed under Vim's license.
+The test infrastructure, including many GBrowse tests, are also from the [fugitive-gitlab.vim](https://github.com/shumphrey/fugitive-gitlab.vim) plugin.
+Both plugins are distributed under Vim's license.

 ## License
 Copyright (c) Sam Cedarbaum.
 Distributed under the same terms as Vim itself.
 See `:help license`.